akkapakasaikiran/mdp-planning/README.md

 - `MDP` is the path to an MDP file (a few examples given in `data/mdp/`)
 - `ALGORITHM` is one of `vi`, `hpi`, or `lp`

-The program computes the optimal vaue function V\* and an optimal policy \pi\* using the algorithm specified.
+The program computes the optimal value function and an optimal policy using the algorithm specified.
-The output contains S rows and 2 columns, where the first column is V* and the second is \pi\*.
-S is the number of states of the MDP.
+The output contains these two, where the first column is the former and the second the latter.

 ## Task 2: Solving a Maze